wp-plugins/mobile-client-detection-plugin/readme.txt

 == Screenshots ==
 1. This screenshot is currently a bit outdated... will be updated soon.
-2. The Debug Output shows how the templates paths get wrapped dynamically.
+2. The Debug Output shows how the template paths get wrapped dynamically.

 == Changelog ==
 = 0.8.2 =